HariniGB/AlternusVera/README.md

 The Count vectorization Linear SVM outnumbered both the TF-IDF and Doc2Vec because CountVectorization performed binary vectorization of words.
 Whereas TF-IDF takes probabilistic approach and gives more accurate score for each word.
 Doc2Vec wasn't rich or big enough for the actual news because of the limited content which wasn't enough for the model to understand to generate sensible embedding.

 As my team we decided to classify the final vectorization using Doc2Vec.
-With 56% accuracy on sensationalism, we decided to provide **0.15** scalar weight for this feature in the polynomial equation.
+With 56% accuracy on sensationalism, we decided to provide **0.1** scalar weight for this feature in the polynomial equation.

+## RESULT

+As a team, we decided on the importance of the factors presented above.
+We brainstormed on the general pre-processing techniques we did want to use.
+We also had common visualization methods and similar techniques for evaluating the classification model accuracy.
+Each of us enriched the dataset with individual features and persisted it in a csv file.
+Each feature vector is persisted on csv (which is distilled with LDA, sentiment scores).
+We also came up with a polynomial equation based on the factors and the accuracy scores we received by classification.
+The polynomial equation is then used to build a model for fake news classification.
+The polynomial equation that we have used is **(0.6Clickbait) + (0.1 Sensationalism) + (0.2Political Affiliation Feature) + (0.1Context)**.
+The final model that we built is a variation of the stack ensemble technique.
+Stacked generalization is an ensemble method where the models are combined using another machine learning algorithm.
+The basic idea is to train machine learning algorithms with training dataset and then generate a new dataset with these models.
+Then this new dataset is used as input for the combined machine learning algorithm.
+The combined model is then used to predict the fakeness in the corpus.
+We as a team were able to achieve an accuracy of 57% using the various supervised learning techniques specified in this paper.